margaretjoanmiller/lionsmane/README.md

 - [x] !!Only fetch articles from after last sync datetime

+## Contact
+Is lionsmane sending requests to your website too often or in a way you don't want?
+Please let us know! mmiller [at] wanderingwires [dot] com

 ## License

 Copyright (c) 2024-2025 Margaret Miller.
 Licensed under the EUPL-1.2-or-later.